Dancing with the Stars: We Dance!

 Dancing with the Stars: We Dance! (also called Dancing with the Stars: Get Your Dance On!) is a video game based on Dancing with the Stars.
 It is the sequel to the original Dancing with the Stars game.
 It is on Activision's "Wee 1st" label.
 The game's subtitle, We Dance, was derived from the Namco-Bandai games; We Ski and We Cheer, also for the Wii.

 Overview

 The game features stars including Mel B, Apolo Anton Ohno, Joey Fatone and Jennie Garth and new professional dancers including Derek Hough and his sister Julianne Hough.
-The Wii version improves on the original with refined Wii Remote and Nunchuk controls.
-Other additions include new special "flair" moves.
-The Nintendo DS version features changeable outfits and swappable partners.
+The Wii version enhances the original with refined controls using the Wii Remote and Nunchuk, as well as the addition of new special “flair” moves.
+The Nintendo DS version, meanwhile, includes features such as customizable outfits and the ability to swap partners.